moatorres/my-react-lib-plus/README.md

 ### Usage

-Create a new folder inside 📂 `src/components` with an `index.js` file and start building your React component.
+Create a new folder inside 📂 `src/components` for your component and start building.

-Make sure to export it from `src/components/index.js` 🔌
+Make sure to import/export it from `src/components/index.js` once you're ready 🔌

 @ src/components/index.js